ChristianGeng/emacs-conf/README.md

 * M-. (that’s Meta-Period) and type the name of the function
 * M-* to navigate to last point

+* Use helm to navigate to tags: M-x helm-etags-select

+* Use projectile-regenerate-tags to generate tags before.

 # Fill column indication